mehditr/QuantWorld/content/project/internal_projectVIII/index.md

 # Volatiltiy Prediction - Old Fashioned way or Modern Techniques?

 In finance volatility is the backbone.
-Many trades, investors and investment department are following how to evaluate the volatiltiy prediction regarding the activity in various financial fields.
+Many traders, investors and investment department are following how to evaluate the volatiltiy prediction regarding the activity in various financial fields.
 Todays, financial markets are more integrated than before and we can see the heavy shadow of uncertainty over all.
 That makes the uncertainity an important notion.

 Volatility is frequently used as a proxy of risk in risk management and asset pricing topics, as we can see everyday recommendations in financial articles and official papers such as Basel Accord and Solvency.
 Therefore it is notable for financial institutions to have a reliable model to predict the volatility.
 For many years quantitative analysts have been using , let say, the traditional or, in other words, robust statistical method to predict volatiltiy such ARCH, GARCH and the extended versions.
 Although many investors are still using these methods as benchmark or somehow for their worste case scenarios, machine learning approaches in financial fields are coming more popular than before.
 Using machine learning techniques help analysts to have more percise estimations and concequently they are more informed, how much of their assets must be involved in the different investment markets.